Importing your complete transaction history:

 The currency treatment means that crypto income, dividends, interest, and gifts need to be reported.

-The property treatment means that capital gains and losses due to changes in value will be reported.
+The property treatment means that capital gains and losses due to changes in value need to be reported.

 Due to this mixed treatment and the volatility of coin values, ZenLedger cannot accurately calculate your tax liability without a full chain-of-custody for every coin and we would not be liable for any misstated tax liability.
 Check out our Crypto Tax article for more information on how cryptocurrency is taxed!

-Even if you did not make any sell transaction in the past, it is still important to import previous years transaction data for a given source as incoming coins (e.g. from purchases, trades, gifts, forks, or income) contribute to basis which establishes the "starting point" for calculating gain and loss.
+Even if you did not make any sell transaction in the past, it is still important to import previous years transaction data for a given source as incoming coins (e.g. from purchases, trades, gifts, forks, or income) contribute to the basis, and this basis establishes the "starting point" for calculating gain and loss.